The Importance of This Location

-After his victory, Wayne returned to the three rivers area and began building a permanent fort which was completed on October 20th, 1794.
-Wayne’s fort was located at the present-day corner of Clay and Berry Streets and named in honor of Anthony Wayne.
-This fort would be the first of the three US forts built in present-day downtown Fort Wayne.
+After his victory, Wayne returned to the three rivers area and began building a permanent fort which was completed on October 20, 1794.
+Wayne’s fort was located at the present-day corner of Clay and Berry Streets and named in his honor.
+This fort would be the first of the three US forts built in what is now downtown Fort Wayne.

 In 1798, Colonel Thomas Hunt became commander of Fort Wayne.
 Due to the poor condition of Wayne’s original fort, Hunt erected a new fort in 1800.
 It was positioned about 300 feet from the old fort and sat closer to the rivers.
 It stood on the site where the Fort Wayne Fire Department Station #1 sits today.
 During the War of 1812, this fort survived a sustained siege, and was able to hold the frontier from falling to the British.